- 04 August, 2020

 - Held online learning sessions, with the help of CRY volunteers, to help children in Bhopal, Mumbai, Dwarka, Gurgaon and Chandigarh continue learning.

 - Tutored 50 children through home visits in Odisha’s tribal districts.

 - Conducted online classes for children and adolescent girls on menstrual hygiene, making facemasks and hygiene protocols in Madhya Pradesh using mobile phones and tablets provided by CRY.

 - Conducted a meeting with the Adolescent’s Collective in Karnataka on SSLC exams preparation.

 - Enabled the functioning of Child Activity Centers in two Uttar Pradesh villages to help children resume their studies.

 - CRY volunteers helped digitize the syllabus for 4th grade & 5th grade in collaboration with a school in Kolkata to facilitate e-learning for students.
 They also created educational content in regional languages to help children in CRY projects continue learning and conducted one on one online classes with a few of them as well.

 It’s going to be a long road ahead and we need YOUR help.

 Support our fight against the lasting impact of the Coronavirus outbreak on India’s underprivileged children and help contribute to the larger solution that could give them a brighter future.

-Join the movement and contribute to the solution – visit CRY website to donate today.
+Join the movement and contribute to the solution – donate to CRY today.